Reporting a guest no-show

 - If a guest books a trip in a Turo Go car, doesn’t cancel, and doesn't show up within 12 hours of the trip’s scheduled start time, report the no-show.

 - If a guest shows up to a trip with no license or with an invalid license, report it as a guest no-show.

 - If the primary guest sends an approved or unapproved additional driver to pick up the vehicle, report it as a guest no-show.

 To report a guest no-show: In the US, call 415-849-3398 and press 1.
 In Canada, call 1-888-391-0460.
 In the UK, call 44-808-164-1454.

 Getting paid for a guest no-show

 If your guest is a no show, and you report it within 72 hours of the trip start, we’ll pay you partial earnings based on the trip length.
-If the booked trip is for two days or less, we’ll pay your share of 75% of 1 day's average trip cost plus 50% of any delivery fee.
-If the booked trip is for more than two days, we’ll pay your share of two days average trip cost plus 50% of any delivery fee.
+For trips two days or shorter, we’ll pay your share of 75% of one day's average trip price (based on the protection plan you chose).
+For trips longer than two days, we’ll pay your share of two days’ average trip price (based on the protection plan you chose).
+If the guest chose delivery, we’ll pay you half of any delivery fee.
 If you fail to report a guest no-show, you won’t receive any earnings for the trip.
 Exceptions to host earnings amounts may apply in the event of a flight delay or flight cancellation, safety issues tied to vehicle cleanliness, or other extenuating circumstances.